scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 It bugs me when I'm a web page with "step-by-step" instructions includes a link to external content, and clicking on the link renders that external content in the same tab -- meaning that the instructions are now replaced with the new content.

 In those cases, make sure to format the link so the content opens in a a new tab and/or window.
-See [Activating Links in New Windows]( /pages/tech_editing/markdown_notes.md#Activating_Links_in_New_Windows).
+See the Markdown Notes on [Activating Links in New Windows](/pages/tech_editing/markdown_notes.md#Activating_Links_in_New_Windows).

 ## Citing References